lululu0620/insight-project/README.md

 Find the top k elements of n objects:

-keep a heap with size of k, put object into the heap one by one.
+keep a heap with size of k, put objects into the heap one by one.
 When the size of heap is more than k, we just pop one element.

 Time Complexity: O(nlogk)